 This document addresses the use of the systems pathology method for individuals with prostate cancer.
-Systems pathology is a novel computer-based diagnostic tool combining data using the cellular and biologic features of a pathological specimen, including computerized image analysis and quantitative immunofluorescence, in addition to clinical information, such as age and clinical or pathological stage, with the results of other lab tests to produce an estimate of the risk of disease progression or recurrence.
+Systems pathology and multimodal artificial intelligence testing are computer-based diagnostic tools combining data using the cellular and biologic features of a pathological specimen, which may include computerized image analysis and quantitative immunofluorescence, in addition to clinical information, such as age and clinical or pathological stage, with the results of other lab tests to estimate the risk of prostate cancer progression, recurrence, metastasis, mortality or response to drug therapy.